Slashdot

 A zombie apocalypse is not what I'd call likely.
 And as a Canadian with a well-stocked fridge and a bunch of medieval weapo

+Headline: "Business Hypeman Unveils Design for Thing", Body: On , Business Hypeman revealed the design for a Thing.
+The thing is not functional yet.
+Business Hypeman says when released it will do that.
+Here's the basis for the technology (link).

+Headline: "Law Proposed to Change How This is Done", Body: On , a legislature put forth a bill to make this process standard.
+Supporters include these guys.
+Detractors include these guys.
+Lobbyists involved from these industries have taken sides.
+Here's the legislation (link) and an analysis from an unbiased source (link).

-Turn off, tune out, chillax (Score:4, Interesting)
+Turn off, tune out, chillax (Score:5, Interesting)

-I have no opinion (Score:2, Funny)
+I have no opinion (Score:5, Funny)

 Link to overchoice?
 (Score:2)